TheMixu/reverse-polish-notation-calculator/README.md

 # reverse-polish-notation-calculator
-RPN calculator made with javascript

 Reverse polish calculator is a basic calculator that receives it's operand after it's operators.

-It's input will be like: (operand) (operand) (operator).
+- It's input will be like: (operand) (operand) (operator).

-This calculator needs no parenthesis.
+- This calculator needs no parenthesis.
 When it receives an operator, it perform the operation on the last two operands behind it.

-You need to press the enter button to enter the current number to the stack.
+- You need to press the enter button to enter the current number to the stack.